-- 77. In light of the above objectives, requirements and pressures on Post Office, it is almost always in a constant state of change and improvement and as far as I can predict this will continue into the foreseeable future. - 78.
-There have been over the last 20 years a number of major transformation projects and I describe these below.
-When Post Office makes major network-wide changes, they come under intense scrutiny from MPs and the media, especially where it leads to large scale branch closures.
-Closing a single branch, say because the incumbent Postmaster has retired or been dismissed, can soak up a lot of time but is manageable in the grand scheme of Post Office given its size.
+- 77. In light of the above objectives, requirements and pressures on Post Office, it is almost always in a constant state of change and improvement, and as far as I can predict this will continue into the foreseeable future. - 78.
+There have been over the last 20 years a number of major transformation projects, which I describe below.
+When Post Office makes major network-wide changes, they come under intense scrutiny from MPs and the media (especially when large scale branch closures are involved).
+Closing a single branch, for example because the incumbent Postmaster has retired or been dismissed, can soak up a lot of time but is manageable in the grand scheme of Post Office given its size.
 When that scales up to thousands of branches, the impact on Post Office could be significant.
 Where a large transformation programme is underway, the government and Post Office prefer to close branches on a voluntary basis and this generally means offering a payment to exiting Postmasters that goes above and beyond their usual termination rights.
-This payment is one of pragmatism: it smooths the exit process to avoid the programme becoming unmanageable if every closure was contested.
+This payment is for pragmatic reasons: it smooths the exit process, and avoids the programme becoming unmanageable, as would be the case if every closure was contested. - 79.
+Outside nationwide planned closure programmes, Post Office very rarely gives notice to terminate a Postmaster's contract because it wishes to close a branch for commercial reasons.
+If a branch is closing for other reasons (retirement of the Postmaster, termination for breach, etc.) Post Office will generally consider whether the branch is still needed, but a decision not to re-open a branch in these circumstances is still [rare / uncommon].
+Generally the pressure is the other way around: Post Office is keen to maintain the size of the network and keep branches open.
+[Correct?] - 80.
+The first major change programme was the Urban Network Reinvention Programme.
+This programme was primarily a 'voluntary closure' programme within the urban segment of branches and took place between 2001 and 2004.
+The Government provided the funding for Post Office to carry out rationalisation in areas where there were too many Post Office branches serving the same district for them all to remain viable.
+Post Offices in the 10% most deprived urban areas, with no other branch within half a mile, were ring-fenced and protected from consideration for closure (other than in exceptional circumstances).
+The programme involved around 2,500 closures.
+The programme also involved a £30 million investment fund to make remaining Post Office branches more attractive for customers, as well as payments to exiting Postmasters.